-"Galaxies in Collision" --GAIA Spacecraft Data Reveals Violent Birth of Our Solar System | The Daily Galaxy
+"Galaxies in Collision" --GAIA Spacecraft Data Reveals Birth of Our Solar System | The Daily Galaxy

 “It seems that not only did Sagittarius shape the structure and influenced the dynamics of how stars are moving in the Milky Way, it has also led to a build-up of the Milky Way,” says Carme Gallart, a co-author of the paper, also of the IAC.
 “It seems that an important part of the Milky Way’s stellar mass was formed due to the interactions with Sagittarius and wouldn’t exist otherwise.”

-The birth of the Sun
+Possible Birth of the Sun

 In fact, it seems possible that even the Sun and its planets would not have existed if the Sagittarius dwarf had not gotten trapped by the gravitational pull of the Milky Way and eventually smashed through its disc.